jin-r07/react-with-vite-tailwindcssv4-boilerplate/README.md

 # React + Vite + TailwindCS v4

-This template provides a minimal setup to get React working in Vite with HMR,some ESLint rules and tailwindcss v4.
+This template provides a minimal setup to get React working in Vite with HMR, some ESLint rules and tailwindcss v4.
 With react-router-dom.

 Currently, two official plugins are available: